 The report makes a series of recommendations, including a call for the Government to establish a National Young Person’s Response Unit.
 Also, local authorities and businesses need to build young people into their recovery task forces and there should be statutory digital citizenship education programmes to provide young people with the digital literacy to equip them for life in the ‘new normal’.

 Dr Mycock, who is a co-investigator for the Leverhulme Trust-funded Lowering the Voting Age in the UK project, was called on to help analyse the results of the Take the Temperature survey.

 “Most young people are observing the lockdown in an exemplary manner, but are increasingly anxious about their future prospects, their careers, their educational progress and the direction of society,” said Dr Mycock.

 “Many of the structures that underpin transition to adulthood have completely and utterly fragmented.
-And the young feel isolated because policy makers haven’t been particularly engaged with them when making decisions that have profound effects on young people’s lives.”
+And the young feel isolated because policymakers haven’t been particularly engaged with them when making decisions that have profound effects on young people’s lives,” he said.

 “We have made a strong effort to ensure that the people who make policies pick up on this report,” he added, describing today’s young people as the Covid-19 or Coronavirus Generation.

 “The effects of this are not going to work themselves out in one or two years.
 It may well be that this is the generation whose lives are fundamentally changed forever,” said Dr Mycock, who is continuing working with Beatfreeks on charting the views of UK youth over the next 18 months.